Quick Take

 The fairy-wren is socially monogamous but participates in a polygynandrous mating system.
 Pairs bond for life, but both sexes are promiscuous and regularly mate with other individuals.

 The female and her primary mate raise the young, but her other mates help.
 Breeding occurs from spring to late summer, and the female lays three to four eggs on average.
-Due to their extended breeding season, they may lay two or more broods.
+Due to their extended breeding season, they may have two or more broods.

 The eggs hatch around two weeks, and all members of the mating group will assist in feeding the nestlings for another two weeks.
 The fledglings are independent after 40 days.
 They will stay in the group for at least one year.